Your Ultimate Guide to Choosing the Perfect Garmin Fishfinder for Every Fishing Style in 2025

 3.2 GPS & Mapping

-• Routes: Plan your trolling paths or navigation tracks
+• Routes: Plan your trolling paths with ease.

 • Charts:

-• BlueChart® g3: Coastal charts with Auto Guidance and tide stations
+• BlueChart® g3: Provides coastal charts, Auto Guidance, and tide stations.

 3.3 Screen Size & Resolution